Cupcak3/OverLog-cpp/README.md

 # GameLogger

 This application tracks competitive Overwatch statistics for local, offline use.
+Have fun :D